-This nine-month program builds on your existing skills to prepare you to begin working as a Corrections Worker.
-You'll begin in a civilian version of the Corrections Worker core training program, taught by experienced corrections officers.
-And, while you're at it, we'll help you get in shape too!
-After further coursework and practical internships, you could be ready to begin a rewarding career with advancement potential.
+This nine-month program builds on students existing skills to prepare them to begin working as Corrections Workers.
+Students begin in a civilian version of the Corrections Worker core training program taught by experienced corrections officers.
+This program also helps students get in shape physically.
+After further coursework and practical internships, students may be ready to enter a rewarding career with advancement potential.